Fantasizing About Murdering Your Boss Will Only Hurt You

 Have you ever thought about killing someone?
 Not plotted it out, necessarily, but fantasized about offing a bully or boss or boyfriend in a desperate search for catharsis?

-I wouldn’t encourage you to spend too much time dwelling on all the rejections and confrontations that might have lead to such an angry moment, but I do need you to think about those things briefly.
+I wouldn’t encourage you to spend too much time dwelling on all the rejections and confrontations that might have led to such an angry moment, but I do need you to think about those things briefly.
 I also won’t ask you to name all the definitely valid reasons you might have for wanting to murder—or maybe just punch!—the other person involved, but I suspect for most people, it has crossed their minds.

 What I will say, though, is that you should stop yourself now, and go no further.
 You wouldn’t want to ruminate.